hazimu55-cmd/hazimu55-cmd/README.md

 <td width="50%" valign="top">

 ### 🏬 [SILO](https://github.com/hazimu55-cmd/SILO)
-AI-powered, microservices-based analytics platform for dark store operations — demand forecasting, route optimization, anomaly detection, and an LLM chatbot with MCP integration.
+Built an AI-powered analytics platform for dark store operations using a microservices architecture.
+It helps with demand forecasting, route optimization, anomaly detection and includes an LLM chatbot integrated with MCP.

 `Python` `FastAPI` `React` `Docker`